Clear Aligner Treatment Instructions

 Helpful Tip

-Switch to your new aligners at night before bedtime.
 This allows your teeth to adjust while you sleep and may reduce initial discomfort.

 Aligner Order